Quality control automation at Toly thanks to Spark

 Spark is developed and fully assembled by Scortex in France.

-Here are some other articles that might interest you:
+Here are other articles that may interest you :

 · The applications of automated quality control with AI in the cosmetics industry

-· Use case: lipstick manufacturing
+· Case study: lipstick manufacturing

 Let's discuss your quality today.

-Louis and the rest of the Scortex team are happy to answer your questions.
+Scortex team is happy to answer your questions.

 Let's discuss your quality today.

-Louis and the rest of the Scortex team are happy to answer your questions.
+Scortex team is happy to answer your questions.